SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Experiment

 \subsection{Processing Speed}

-We measure three different types of execution time for deduplication speed comparison: signature generation and bucketing, signature comparison, and union.
-The signature generation and bucketing time involves computing the MinHash signature matrices and assigning bucket IDs for each band.
-The signature comparison time involves finding documents with the same bucket ID and calculating the Jaccard similarity between them.
-Finally, the union time involves constructing a union graph structure for all documents and ultimately identifying the documents to be removed.
+We divide the overall MinHash LSH process into two main phases: the \textit{Generation} phase, which includes MinHash generation and bucket mapping, and the \textit{Comparison} phase, which includes pairwise comparisons and merging.

 We used the complete 100GB RealNews dataset and the sampled C4 dataset, which consists of 100GB randomly sampled from the full 750GB C4 dataset, for this experiment.
-The RealNews and sampled C4 datasets contain 32M and 50M documents, respectively.
-These datasets are constructed to be the same size, allowing us to evaluate how FED performs on datasets of equal size but with different characteristics.
-The deduplication experiment results for the full C4 dataset can be found in \autoref{sec:scalability}.

-When we measure the speed of the three deduplication methods, we flush page caches in the system to exclude their effect when performing file I/O. The CPU baseline processing time is measured using Python's multiprocessing module across 64 logical CPU cores, while both the GPU baseline and \sys are measured using four V100 GPUs in a single node.
+The CPU baseline processing time is measured using Python's multiprocessing module across 64 logical CPU cores, while both the GPU baseline and \sys are measured using four V100 GPUs in a single node.
 The results are summarized in \autoref{tab:result1}.
-For deduplication on the RealNews dataset, \sys is about 107.2 times faster than the CPU baseline and about 6.3 times faster than the GPU baseline.
-Notably, due to the introduction of reusable hash functions, the MinHash generation phase alone is roughly 260 times faster than the CPU baseline.
-Similarly, on the C4 dataset, \sys achieves a speedup of 78.8 over the CPU baseline and about 4.2 over the GPU baseline.
+For deduplication on the RealNews dataset, \sys is about 158 times faster than the CPU baseline and about 7.8 times faster than the GPU baseline.
+Notably the MinHash generation phase alone is roughly 375 times faster than the CPU baseline.
+Similarly, on the C4 dataset, \sys achieves a speedup of 136 over the CPU baseline and about 7.3 over the GPU baseline.
+As described in Section~\ref{sec:KEDhashing}, \sys uses $K = 4\sqrt{N}$ buckets and processes $C$ buckets concurrently during the streaming stage.
+Further analysis of these hyperparameters and the ablation results are reported in Appendix~\ref{app:ablation}.

-For the comparison stage, \sys is about 23.6 times faster than the CPU baseline and 6.8 times faster than the GPU baseline on RealNews.
-Similarly, on the C4 dataset, \sys achieves a speedup of 15.9 over the CPU baseline and 3.8 over the GPU baseline.
-Moreover, as described in Section~\ref{sec:overall_process}, \sys performs more signature comparisons than others.
-While it is possible to reduce the number of comparisons by following the method used in the CPU or GPU baseline, the \sys implementation prioritizes minimizing false negatives by performing more comparisons.
-The result indicates that the GPU kernel optimization for pairwise signature comparison described in Section~\ref{sec:opt} is very effective, and in turn performing more comparisons is feasible because of the optimized GPU kernels.

-The processing speed of all methods is faster on the RealNews dataset than on the C4 dataset.
-It is attributed to the distinct characteristics of the two datasets.
-For both datasets, we use 100GB of data; however, RealNews consists of 32M documents with an average length of 3,335.17 characters (including spaces), whereas C4 consists of 50M documents with an average length of 2,191.15 characters (including spaces).
-Consequently, the higher number of documents in C4 increases the time taken for the generation and comparison phases.